 HAVE you added anything new from the original design?

-After living in Ali for six months, we decided to add a proper sewer connection.
+After our trip to California in 2015, we decided to add a proper sewer connection.
 The 5 gallon "portable" grey water holding tanks work well; however, most of the time we are in a site that has an available sewer connection.
 With a proper setup on Ali, we don't have to worry about how full the portable blue tanks are.

 The next addition was a 2.6 gal hot water tank.
 Small enough not to take up any real space, but it is nice to have - no more boiling the kettle for hot water.